emidec/emidec.github.io/_pages/hiring.md

 ### 2. Do you follow a specific Research/Teaching/Admin split (e.g. 50/40/10)?

-At least in UCL ISec, we don't have an "official" split.
+At least in our department, we don't have an "official" split.
 Personally, I see our group as doing world-leading research, so research definitely is and very likely will continue to be the top priority for us.
 See 2. for teaching and See 3. for admin loads.

 ### 3. What is the admin load?